palacaze/gateau/README.md

   - Sane compiler options,
   - Sanitizers integration,
   - LTO, CCache use...
-- Looking for dependencies, downloading and compiling them for you if missing,
 - Declaring new targets that will be configured in a sensible way for you to make it both installable and importable by other projects.
 An export header and version header get generated for every target.